-We are living in an interconnected world fuelled by globalisation and technology advancements.
+We are living in an interconnected world fuelled by globalisation and technological advancements.
 As a result, the modern workplace is increasingly filled with modern teams that are undeniably diverse as well as inclusive and remote.
 In a post-COVID-19 world, this is the reality that many businesses are happy to experience.

 In this article, we will explore the benefits of workplace diversity and inclusion, and how they can facilitate transformations and help businesses compete in the complex, volatile, and uncertain market today.